MicrosoftDocs/Hololens/hololens/includes/kiosk-configure-steps.md

 <br>

-5. Choose which groups / devices or users this configuration profile should get assigned to.
+5. Choose which groups / devices or users this configuration profile should get assigned to. <br>
 <kbd>
     <img alt="Choose how to assign" src="../images/kiosk-steps/kiosk-custom-4.png"/>
 </kbd>